EhrenLayne/Final-Project-/README.md

 # Final-Project-
 Final Project group repository

-Research Question: How does decriminilization of marijuana affect the rate of incarceration in a state?
+Research Question: How does decriminalization of marijuana affect the rate of incarceration in a state?